marktlinn/marktlinn/README.md

 Passionate about bringing ideas, designs and technology to life, in order to help solve problems and provide value to peoples' lives.

-🚀  I'm currently working on Zarathustra (a dev tool for Chrome with ai integration)<br/>
 🤝  I'm open to collaborating on Open Source Software & community projects<br/>

 # 💻 Tech Stack: